AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 1. In the **[!UICONTROL Select a connection]** dialog, select ![SelectBox](/help/assets/icons/SelectBox.svg) a connection that you want to use.
 You can only select one connection.
 1. Select **[!UICONTROL Use connection]**.

-If you already have selected a connection, but you want to change that:
+If you already have selected a connection, but you want to change that connection:

 1. Select ![Edit](/help/assets/icons/Edit.svg) **[!UICONTROL Edit]**.
 1. In the **[!UICONTROL Select a connection]** dialog, modify the connection that you want to use.